weaveworks/weave/README.md

 address and network (a subnet of the weave network). `weave run` invokes `docker run -d` with all the parameter following the IP address and netmask.
 So we could be launching any container this way;
-here we just take a stock debian container and launch a shell in it.
+here we just take a stock ubuntu container and launch a shell in it.

 If our application consists of more than one container on this host we simply launch them with a variation on that 2nd line.